 if so, only the boundary conditions contain real meaning.

-We are getting used to being told that geometry is empirical, and now that logic is
+We are getting used to the idea that geometry is empirical, and then that logic is

-Instead consider that the laws are theorems and circumstances prescribe everything.
+Now consider that laws are theorems and circumstances prescribe everything meaningful.

 What is consciousness?
-It is this immediate experience.
+Consciousness is this immediate experience.

 It is not about what was or what will be.
 It is about this